What’s the simple definition of CRM?

 These are just some of the popular custom CRM solutions we implement when building a system from scratch.
-This level of CRM technology can help your sales team, marketers, finance team, and management alike!
+This high level of CRM customization can help your sales team, marketers, finance team, and management alike!

 In conclusion, the term CRM has a broad definition.
 In 2022, the acronym CRM can mean different things depending on who you’re talking to.

 What are some Customer Relationship Management system options?

 Companies like Salesforce, HubSpot, and Monday are some of the most popular “out of the box” enterprise SaaS platforms.
 People also refer to these as “Ready CRMs” or “General Purpose CRMs”.